Neural-Systems-at-UIO/QUINT_webtools/docs/MeshviewWeb.rst

 2. To display your points, deselect all the structures by sliding the "All" sliders to the left.
 Then display a transparent brain outline by moving the "root" sliders to the middle.
 3. Regions can be switched on and off by adjusting the relevant sliders.

+For more details about MeshView see here: https://meshview-for-brain-atlases.readthedocs.io/en/latest/